Some of the links on this site are affiliate links.

-Time horizon varies based on the investment.
-Most have a 3 to 6 year time horizon, however they do offer short-term 9 month loan terms via Steward Regenerative Capital.
+The time horizon varies based on the investment.
+Most have a 3 to 6-year time horizon.
+However, they do offer short-term nine-month loan terms via Steward Regenerative Capital.

-Some of the projects will provide incentives to lenders that meet certain funding amounts.
-For example, a recent project from The Fleischer Family Farm provided backers of over $1,000 with a collection of Fleischer Family Farm merchandise, and backers of over $10,000 with a CSA share.
+Some of the projects will provide incentives to lenders that meet specific funding amounts.
+For example, a recent project from The Fleischer Family Farm provided backers of over $1,000 with a collection of Fleischer Family Farm merchandise and backers of over $10,000 with a CSA share.

-As a platform focused on helping the little guy, the incentives can help lenders feel more connected to the farms they are supporting.
-While many other farmland platforms focus solely on the numbers, Steward also works to emphasize the people and the projects that your dollars are impacting.
+As a platform focused on helping the little guy, the incentives can help lenders feel more connected to their supporting farms.
+While many other farmland platforms focus solely on the numbers, Steward also emphasizes the people and the projects your dollars impact.

-The fee structure for lenders on the Steward platform is simple and straightforward.
+The fee structure for lenders on the Steward platform is simple.
 There are none.

-However, Steward is not running a charity and they are still making money.
-Instead of charging a fee to the lenders, there is a 3% loan origination fee that the farmers pay.
+However, Steward is not running a charity, and they are still making money.
+Therefore, instead of charging a fee to the lenders, there is a 3% loan origination fee that the farmers pay.

 This fee covers the cost of operating the Steward platform and allows lenders to see a greater return on their money.

-Most equity-based platforms send participants form K-1 each year.
-This form is specifically for partnerships and most equity-based platforms are structured as limited partnerships.
+Most equity-based platforms send participants from K-1 each year.
+This form is specifically for partnerships, and most equity-based media are structured as limited partnerships.

-One advantage that being issued a K-1 offers is that there is the potential for individuals to receive some losses from the partnership that they can deduct on their taxes.
+One advantage that a K-1 offers is the potential for individuals to receive some losses from the partnership that they can deduct from their taxes.

 With a debt-based platform like Steward, lenders will receive a 1099-INT form at the end of the year.
-This form will report the interest received from your portfolio and will not include any losses.
+This form will report the interest your portfolio received and not include any losses.
 Interest income is taxed at your typical income tax rates.